werNindl/NumSharp/docfx_project/articles/intro.md

 With this in mind we easily can understand the NDStorage of NumSharp.

-NDStorage is an object which stores the data of a tesor in a single 1D array.
+NDStorage is an object which stores the data of a tensor in a single 1D array.
 Since it is a 1D array independend of the tensor dimension NDStorage can be used for all kind of tensors.
 A vector is stored inside a 1D array, a matrix, a 3 dimensional tensor and so on.

 **But hold on!
 How the data comes into this 1D arrayand how we get them back?**